 Gnorrish made some interested, excited humming noises as he looked through the lens, then to the sketches she had made, and finally examined her spell array in greater detail.
 Finally, he straightened, and Sebastien released the magic with a small wince of mental fatigue.

-“Fantastic!” he said, his voice less booming than normal in consideration of the other students who were busy casting and who might make a mistake if they were unfortunately startled.
-“You have a strong understanding which has led to strong spellcasting, and Will that shows both force, stability, and clarity.
+“Fantastic!” he said, his voice less booming than normal in consideration of the other students who were busy casting and who might make a mistake if they were suddenly startled.
+“You have a strong understanding, which has led to strong spellcasting, and Will that shows both force, stability, and clarity.
 This is one of the best attempts of this exercise by a first term student that I have seen in the last ten years.
 Come by my desk at the end of class to pick up your contribution points.”
-Gnorrish spun around and lumbered off on a slow round through the classroom, occasionally stopping to give praise or helpful tips to students.
+Gnorrish spun around and lumbered off on a slow round through the classroom, occasionally stopping to give praise or helpful tips to other students.

 Sebastien frowned, scribbling quickly to try and get the new definitions down.